 While some companies are leading the way with a few one-off examples of what Industry 4.0 offers, it is likely that most businesses will struggle, especially because of the costs of new technologies.
 Interoperability will also be difficult to ensure as the various supply chain partners strive to share their data in a transparent manner.
-In addition, standards and safety should receive a lot of attention as Industry 4.0 applications and platforms proliferate and expand.
+In addition, standards and safety should receive a lot of attention as Industry 4.0 applications and platforms proliferate and expand (Gamache, 2019).

-4. Challenges 4.0
+IV.
+Challenges of 4.0